okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 5. Locate the Catch-all Rule of the new policy and select **Actions > Edit**.
 6. Select **Allowed after successful authentication**.
 7. Set **User must authenticate with** to **Password + Another factor**.
-8. For **Possession factor constraints**
+8. For **Possession factor constraints**:
    1. Verify that **Device Bound** isn’t selected.
    2. Verify that **Email** is listed in the box under **Additional factor types**.
-If it is not listed, check the authenticator has been enabled using steps 4 and 5 of [Add the email authenticator to your org](#add-the-email-authenticator-to-your-org).
+If it isn't listed, verify that the authenticator is enabled using steps 4 and 5 of [Add the email authenticator to your org](#add-the-email-authenticator-to-your-org).
    3. Click **Save**.

 9. Select the **Applications** tab for your newly created policy, and then click **Add App**.